ajay-dhangar/algo/docs/machine-learning/HierarchialClustering.md

 ---

-id: Hierarchial-clustering
+id: hierarchical-clustering
-sidebar_position: 5
+title: Hierarchical Clustering Algorithm
-title: Hierarchial clustering
+sidebar_label: Hierarchical Clustering
-sidebar_label: Hierarchial clustering
+description: "Hierarchical clustering is a method of grouping similar data points into clusters based on their relative distances, creating a hierarchy that can be visualized as a dendrogram."
 tags: [Machine Learning, Clustering]

 ---

 # Hierarchical Clustering Algorithm

 Hierarchical clustering is a method of grouping similar data points into clusters based on their relative distances from each other.
 Unlike flat clustering techniques such as k-means, hierarchical clustering does not require a pre-specified number of clusters.
-Instead, it creates a hierarchy of clusters that can be visualized as a dendrogram, which shows the hierarchical relationship between clusters.
+Instead, it creates a hierarchy of clusters that can be visualized as a dendrogram, showing the hierarchical relationship between clusters.

 ---